 CBT is one of the most effective treatments available for conditions where anxiety or depression is the main problem, and even matches the effectiveness of antidepressants in some cases.
 In fact, based on numerous studies showing its effectiveness, the Government’s NICE guidelines recommend CBT as a treatment for a number of mental health issues.

 CBT has also been successful in helping with the following:

-CBT has also been used to help people with chronic health conditions such as arthritis and irritable bowel syndrome (IBS), and although it cannot cure these physical problems, it can help individuals who have long-term conditions to be better able to cope with their symptoms.
-The number of cognitive therapy sessions depends on your presenting issues.
-Cognitive behavioural therapy tends to be short term when the presenting issues are non-complex.
-At the first consultation you can discuss how many sessions may be indicated.
+CBT has also been used to help people with chronic health conditions such as arthritis and irritable bowel syndrome (IBS).
+Although it cannot cure these physical problems, it can help individuals who have long-term conditions cope with their symptoms more effectively.

-Cognitive behavioural therapy is not a quick fix or an instant miracle cure, but one of the greatest benefits of CBT is that you can continue to use the skills in future situations to prevent escalating spirals of negative thought.
+Cognitive behavioural therapy is not a quick fix or an instant miracle cure, but one of the greatest benefits of CBT is that you can continue to use the skills in future situations to prevent negative thought spirals from escalating.